datacarpentry/spreadsheets-socialsci/episodes/05-exporting-data.md

 necessarily be flagged by any data cleaning methods if your ranges overlap.

 Storing data in a universal, open, and static format will help deal with this problem.
 Try tab-delimited (tab separated values or TSV) or comma-delimited (comma separated values or CSV).
-CSV files are plain text files where the columns are separated by commas, hence 'comma separated values' or CSV.
 The advantage of a CSV file over an Excel/SPSS/etc. file is that we can open and read a CSV file using just about any software, including plain text editors like TextEdit or NotePad.
 Data in a CSV file can also be easily imported into other formats and environments, such as SQLite and R. We're not tied to a certain version of a certain expensive program when we work with CSV files, so